 By Mark J. Donovan

-6) Review each contractor bid carefully and compare with the other respective bids.
+Make sure to compare each contractor bid with the other respective bids.
 Watch out for the contractor that provides minimal detail in his bid.
 The more itemized the bid quotation is, the more likely the contractor knows what he or she is doing.

 Also, avoid the trap of contractor allowances.
 They are dangerous to you.
 It’s a sneaky way for a contractor to low ball his quote so that you hire him or her.

 |Unfortunately, after you’ve signed the contract, you’ll soon find out that the contractor allowance for lighting, flooring, or whatever, was insufficient for even the cheapest of contractor quality products.

 7) Check the contractor quote for schedule information